Travon Free: Controversy

 In November 2018, after a series of anti-Semitic tweets from 2010 and 2011 were discovered in Free's Twitter feed, HBO said that the company had no plans to work with him in the future and stated that "This kind of language is deeply offensive and inexcusable."
 Free apologized, saying that the tweets were "stupid and really offensive jokes."

 Controversy emerged in April 2021, after Cynthia Kao posted a video on the social media site TikTok, alleging that Free's Two Distant Strangers was plagiarized from a comedy sketch she had directed in December 2016 titled Groundhog Day For a Black Man.
 The plot of Kao's film, she claims, is similar to the plot of Two Distant Strangers, which are both about a black man trying to relive the same day over and over until he can survive a police altercation.
 Furthermore, in 2020, during the George Floyd protests, social media news outlet NowThis contacted Kao about featuring the film on their Facebook and Instagram pages.
 The following year, Netflix released Two Distant Strangers in collaboration with NowThis, excluding any credit of Kao's name or that she had anything to do with the original idea for the movie in any way.

 Personal life

 In 2011, Free came out as bisexual.
 He lives between New York and Los Angeles and collects shoes.

-In 2021, at the 93rd Academy Awards, Free wore a black and yellow Dolce & Gabbana tuxedo the jacket of which's inner lining had listed on it the names of African Americans shot and killed by the police.